cinnData/WebScraping/[WEB-02] Introduction to Python.md

 Out[42]: 32
 ```

 What if the condition is never met?
 Then, the loop will go on until you interrupt the process (*Ctrl+C*) or restart the kernel (*Ctrl+.*).
-An example follows, in which I have allowed the process to run for a few seconds:
+An example follows, in which the process was allowed to run for a few seconds:

 ```
 In [43]: x = 1